 The above penalties are the only ones you will face if you refuse a chemical test.
 The officer may try to coerce you to take the test by telling you that you will go to jail, even if it is your first offense and that is not true.
 They may also tell you that they will arrest you, and they may even follow through on that action.

 Coerced Test: Field Sobriety Tests

 Field sobriety tests are those that are performed roadside, such as the walk-and-turn, the one-leg stand, and the horizontal gaze nystagmus.
 You are not required under the law to perform these tests and refusing to take them will not come with any consequences.
 Still, the officer may threaten you with an arrest for simply not submitting to the test, which is coercion.
 Police officers have no right to arrest you simply for refusing a field sobriety test.

 Coerced Test Results are Inadmissible in Court

 If you were coerced into taking either a chemical or field sobriety test, the officer has violated your rights.
 As a result, a criminal defense attorney can file a motion to suppress the evidence so it cannot be used against you.
 Like in most criminal cases, if the defendant was coerced into doing something, any evidence obtained after that coercion is not admissible in court.

-Call Our Coerced Test Attorney in Fort Lauderdale Today
+Call Our Fort Lauderdale Coerced Test Attorney Today